nccgroup/depthcharge/doc/src/scripts/index.rst

 control over these scripts and their underling behavior using the ``--op`` and ``-X, --extra`` arguments.

-Once a a memory of flash dump has been obtained, either using :ref:`read` or through a chip-off approach, a few different scripts can be used to locate different types of data.
+Once a memory of flash dump has been obtained, either using :ref:`read` or through a chip-off approach, a few different scripts can be used to locate different types of data.